dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/setup.md

 ```

 #### Relational widget
 The final widget is **relational** widget.
 This piggybacks on traditional database structures.

-It requires the collection which has the relational data to be defined.
-It also requires a match field.
+It requires a **collection** field which defines the collection which has the relational data.

+It also requires a **matchfield**.
 This is where the collection's slug will be located.

 If that is nested a **secondaryfield** is available but not required.
 The example below shows the snippet of text targeted in a **works** file.
 The contributorId corresponds to the P000004.md file.
 The works file has a field named `contributor` which is a list and the slug is located in the contributorId field.
 If there is a match if will pull out the jekyll fields in the work field for indexing.

-work1.md
 ```
 preferredName: Loa to Divine Narcissus
 variantName: